ericrosenbrown/nlmap_spot/README.md

 This will find the top k crops for a sequence of strings across all images for both ViLD and CLIP and visualize them.

 ## TODO:
+- Filter out low-score candidates
 - Make configuration file for language and other hyperparameters and load them in
 - Make semantic map as in NL-Map
 - Hook in LLM to reproduce nlmap-saycan
 - Write utilies to collect data on Spot + execute navigation and manipulation actions with nlmap

 ## BUGS:
+- Why do CLIP scores seem to always be slightly lower than ViLD?